Saving money can seem hopeless. It can wreak havoc on your nerves. Not a spare dime to be had!

 Apps that round up.
 Did you know there are apps that will round up your purchase to the nearest dollar?
 All you have to do is connect a credit card to the app and make your purchase with that credit card.
 Use a cash-back credit card and get a double whammy!
 Two kinds of savings!
 It’s like throwing your spare change in a jar.
 And we all know how those jars of change add up!
 Say you spend $5.15 for a burger.
 That’s .75 in your jar!
 One app is Qapital.
 Very motivating app.
 BoostUp is another good savings app.
 Bank of America has a Keep the Change debit card that rounds up to the nearest dollar and saves it for you in your savings account or your child’s savings account.
 Another great app for saving is Chime.
 Works like a debit card but with a great way to save attached to it!

 You can save by grabbing those samples!
 Not kidding!
 Face make-up is a great example of that.
 Most department stores will gladly give you make-up samples.
 Need some perfume?
 Head to one of those department stores that offer a “free gift with purchase.”
-Buy that perfume (we all want to smell good) along with a free gift of eyeshadow, lipstick, face make-up, skincare, etcetera.
+Buy that perfume (we all want to smell good) when they are offering free gift of eyeshadow.
+Lipstick, face make-up, skincare, etcetera for free!
 Grab those samples (shampoo, soap) from your hotel room.
 Put them in your luggage every day on your trip and get a new one every day.
 Hey, that’s what they put them there for!

 Sign up for eBates.
 This is a free service that you earn cash back for your purchases.
 Put whatever cash you get back in your savings jar!